 Curt Swan

 family of titles.
-He co-created popular Superman characters such as Lucy Lane,
+Curt Swan co-created popular supporting characters that

 Superboy-Prime.